 By contrast, the US approach to managing disaster-related health effects has remained mostly curative—focused on treating and recovering from disaster-related health effects after they occur, rather than targeting risk factors in the stages before they occur.

 Although some organizations perform well in a life-saving role, no US agency has an expressed mandate to measure and advocate a reduction in natural disaster–related risk over time.6 In comparison, when Americans die in a transportation disaster, the NTSB is mandated by law to conduct objective multidisciplinary investigations, make recommendations, and advocate a safer future.
 This is not the case for natural disasters that are deemed of equal national priority.
+There is no national strategy.

 The United States needs for a national strategy to modify the complex interactions between host, agent, and environment that result in disaster-related injuries.
 Like motor vehicle safety, a clear national mandate for measurable health outcomes (e.g., mortality) is key.
 Congress should enact a legislative correlate to the NTMVSA to administer national disaster safety standards and maintain a national database for disaster safety research.

 Considering that such an approach would require significant realignment of federal programming, it is expected that a considerable degree of bureaucratic entropy and objections must first be overcome.
 Nonetheless, a call to action must be sounded.
 The return on investment for 50 years of work and billions of dollars in public funding appears to be nil when considered in terms of improving health outcomes for the average American.
 Exponential increases in state and federal spending for preparedness and response allocations do not appear to be associated with any measurable change in the US mortality rate.
 It may be reasonably opined that most Americans would expect an accurate measure of effectiveness for an investment of this scale.
 The effectiveness of public health interventions is traditionally measured in terms of health outcomes (e.g., mortality rate), not merely process (e.g., number of people treated).
 Historically, the most successful public health programs have implemented a comprehensive strategy that included both prevention and control to deliver measurable improvements in health outcome.
-Congress should initiate this process by way of three key steps represented here as the mnemonic A-B-C:
+Congress should initiate this strategy by way of three key steps represented here as the mnemonic A-B-C:

 - Administration—Establish a national disaster safety administration to develop and enforce national disaster safety standards,